alexsykes8/raytracer/README.md

 An example output of `ASCII/scene.txt` for module 1 can be found at `Report/examples/M1/scene.txt`.
 This was tested by manually entering the values in the text file into a new object in Blender, and checking that it overlaps with the existing object.

 #### Camera space transformations
 The camera class and header files can be found in `Code/environment/camera.h` and `Code/environment/camera.cpp`.
 In module 1, the file is read by the camera class and information stored.
-It uses a Vector3 class for
+A vector3 class and a ray class are implemented to structure the data.

+#### Image read and write

 The functionality for image reading and writing can be found in `Code/utilities/scene.h` and `Code/utilities/scene.cpp`.
 This was tested by reading a `.ppm` file of a generic gradient, replacing some pixels' colour values with white, and writing it back to a `.ppm`.
 <table style="width: 100%; border: none;">